Updated: Oct 17, 2022

-This project was dear to my heart because of the amazing client I got to work alongside.
+This project was dear to my heart because of the amazing client.
 He is a widower of about 7 years and just bought this townhome 2 months prior to hiring Hope Miriam Designs.
-He decided to sell almost every piece of furniture he owned for a fresh start but quickly became overwhelmed with the number of decisions that needed to be made.
+He decided to sell almost every piece of furniture he owned for a fresh start but quickly became overwhelmed with decision fatigue.

-This is when we were connected, and we both quickly saw potential for the project ahead.
-Blank slate projects are typically ideal because the design can intentionally be directed without any outside influences.
+This is when we connected and both quickly saw potential for the project ahead.
+The best part of a blank slate project is the design can intentionally be directed without any outside influences.

-What was unique for this client was that he never played an active role in previous furniture decisions as his wife was the main participant in decorating their home.
-He was starting from square one and didn't have any inspiration to share.
+This client was unique because he never played an active role in previous furniture decisions as his wife was the main participant in decorating their home.
+He was starting from square one and didn't have any inspiration or direction.
 So the first thing we did together was take a trip to Knox/Henderson and walked around showrooms.
-This created an easy opportunity for him to share what he liked/disliked and for me to probe with further questions.
+This created an easy opportunity for him to share what he liked/disliked and for further insights into the "why".